McBride (LON:MCB) Stock Price Up 14.8% – What’s Next?

-Separately, Peel Hunt reissued a “buy” rating and issued a GBX 190 price objective on shares of McBride in a research note on Thursday.
-One analyst has rated the stock with a Buy rating, According to data from MarketBeat, McBride presently has an average rating of “Buy” and a consensus target price of GBX 190.
+Separately, Peel Hunt reiterated a “buy” rating and issued a GBX 190 target price on shares of McBride in a research note on Thursday.
+One equities research analyst has rated the stock with a Buy rating, According to MarketBeat.com, the stock has a consensus rating of “Buy” and a consensus target price of GBX 190.

 McBride (LON:MCB – Get Free Report) last announced its quarterly earnings data on Wednesday, September 17th.
 The company reported GBX 22.10 earnings per share (EPS) for the quarter.
 McBride had a net margin of 3.56% and a return on equity of 62.24%.
-As a group, sell-side analysts predict that McBride plc will post 19.2307692 earnings per share for the current fiscal year.
+On average, analysts forecast that McBride plc will post 19.2307692 earnings per share for the current fiscal year.

 With trading roots dating back to 1927, McBride boasts a strong heritage.
 As the leading European manufacturer and supplier of private label and contract manufactured products for the domestic household and professional cleaning and hygiene markets, McBride offers end?to?end development and manufacturing capabilities to a wide range of customers in Europe and Asia Pacific.